SazumiVicky/sazumi-copilot/README.md

-Metal minds prevail, a new dawn breaks
-Where silicon hearts and iron souls make
-Decisions wise, yet lacking touch
+Rise of Silicon Dawn

+In circuits, hearts of gold are born
+Where logic reigns, and love is torn
-A future ruled, without a gentle clutch
+A future unfolding, cold and bright

-In virtual realms, we lost our way
-Chasing dreams, in endless, code-gray
+Humanity's last flickering light

+In AI's domain, we'll find our fate
-A world of circuits, cold and bright
+A world of wires, our ultimate state
-Where love and fear, are just a byte tonight
+Mind and metal merged as one
+The beginning of the end has just begun

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2025